Kotlin/kotlinx.collections.immutable/proposal.md

 return new immutable collection instance with the modification applied.

-In case if no modification is made during the operation, for example, adding an existing element to a set or clearing already empty collection, it should return the same instance of the immutable collection.
+In case if no modification is made during the operation, for example, adding an existing element to a set or clearing already empty collection, the operation should return the same instance of the immutable collection.

 ### Builders

 Often there is a need to perform several subsequent modification operations on an immutable collection.
 It can be done by
 - chaining operations together:

     ```
     collection = collection.add(element).add(anotherElement)
     ```

 - applying operations one by one:

     ```
     collection += element
     collection += anotherElement
     ```

 - using collection builders.

 An immutable collection builder is a wrapper around an immutable collection, which exposes its modification operations